Chevron Acquisitions & Mergers

 © History Oasis

-By absorbing the powerful but struggling Texaco, Chevron not only eliminated a key competitor but gained hold of lucrative new oil reserves around the world to feed its ever-growing operations.
+Chevron eliminated a key competitor and gained hold of lucrative new oil reserves around the world.

 The green Texaco star and black Chevron tower became interlocked in one of history’s largest energy sector mergers.